sandeep-car/self-service-vm-restore/README.md

 Security concerns:

-The biggest security concern with restoring VMs is that user A can mistakenly restore a VM belonging to user B. Workaround here is the variable allowed_vm_list.
+The biggest security concern with restoring VMs is that user A can mistakenly restore a VM belonging to user B. Workaround here is the variable "allowed_vm_list" in clusterconfig.py.

 Snapshot restores of a VM are not allowed unless the VM name is included in allowed_vm_list.
 This also means the Deployment VM must have a root user as well as an ordinary user who is not allowed to view/modify Python code.
 This is recommended practice anyway because restapiuser passwords are stored in the clusterconfig.py file.